Shenzhaolong1330/DOPT/README.md

 + "_Verifying_almost_Lypunov_Conditions.ipynb_" is code for verifying almost Lypunov Conditions in a sample-based way.

-+ "_experiment_results.zip_" is zipped file structure, unzip this file before running the code.
++ "_experiment_results_" is file structure containing process data and results of each algorithm.

 + "_requirements.txt_" is the list of required packages for successfully running these codes.